Share this article

 Doug Jennings Park

 Positioned at The Spit, this fenced dog park features wide-open spaces and is a short stroll from Spit Dog Beach, making it a great two-in-one outing.
-With plenty of open green areas, it’s fantastic for dogs that love to run or chase a ball.
+With plenty of open green areas, it’s ideal for active pooches who love to run around or chase a ball!

 Location: Seaworld Dr, Main Beach Queensland

-The Gold Coast is a pet-loving city, and many restaurants here are dog-friendly.
-If you’re dining out with your pups, these Gold Coast dog-friendly restaurants are ready to welcome you both:
+The Gold Coast is a real pet-loving city, so naturally, many of the restaurants are dog-friendly.
+If you’re dining out with your pups, these Gold Coast dog-friendly restaurants are ready to welcome you both.

 Alfred’s Diner

-This Miami hotspot is famous for its laid-back atmosphere and tasty meals, with a wide outdoor section and water bowls to keep your dogs hydrated while you sip coffee.
+This Miami hotspot is famous for its laid-back atmosphere and tasty meals, with a wide outdoor section and water bowls to keep your pup hydrated while you enjoy your coffee.

 Location: Gold Coast Hwy, Mermaid Beach Queensland